SaddrudinK/SaddrudinK/README.md

 - 👋 Hi, I’m @SaddrudinK
-- I'm a passionate Machine Learning and AI enthusiast currently working on exciting ML projects.
+- I'm a passionate Data Analyst and ML/AI enthusiast currently working on strong projects.
 Welcome to my GitHub profile.

-- 👀 I’m interested in Machine Learning and Artificial Intelligence.
+- 👀 I’m interested in Data Analystic and ML/AI.
-- 🌱 I’m currently working on ML projects to upskill and explore new opportunities.
+- 🌱 I’m currently working on Data and ML projects to upskill and explore new opportunities.
-- 💞️ I’m looking to collaborate on ML projects to showcase my skills and grow.
+- 💞️ I’m looking to collaborate on projects to showcase my skills and grow.

 - Skills:
 - Language: Python, SQL